Rongronggg9/power-profiles-daemon/README.md

 Testing
 -------

-If you don't have hardware that can support the performance mode, you can manually run the `power-profiles-daemon` binary as `root` with the environment variable `POWER_PROFILE_DAEMON_FAKE_DRIVER` set to 1.
+If you don't have hardware that can support the performance mode, or the degraded mode you can manually run the `power-profiles-daemon` binary as `root` with the environment variable `POWER_PROFILE_DAEMON_FAKE_DRIVER` set to 1.
 For example:

 ```sh
 sudo POWER_PROFILE_DAEMON_FAKE_DRIVER=1 /usr/libexec/power-profiles-daemon -r -v
 ```